VMFA-122: World War II

-Marine Fighter Squadron 122 (VMF-122) was commissioned on March 1, 1942 at Camp Kearny in San Diego, California.
-Outfitted with the F4F Wildcat, the squadron, then known as the "Candystripers", saw their first combat tour in October 1942.
-During this tour they were part of the Cactus Air Force at Henderson Field and also operated out of Espiritu Santo.
+Marine Fighting Squadron 122 (VMF-122) was commissioned on March 1, 1942, at Camp Kearny in San Diego, California.
+Outfitted with the F4F Wildcat, the squadron beganits first combat tour in October 1942.
+During this tour the squadron was part of the Cactus Air Force at Henderson Field while also operating out of Espiritu Santo.
 In April 1943, while under the command of Major Pappy Boyington, the squadron transitioned to the F4U Corsair and accounted for 35½ kills.
-The squadron's first combat tour ended on July 23, 1943 after which they returned to Marine Corps Air Station Miramar on August 16.
+The squadron's first combat tour ended on July 23, 1943, after which it returned to Marine Corps Air Station Miramar on August 16, 1943.
 For the next year after their return to the States, the squadron was reorganized and retrained at Marine Corps Air Station El Centro, California.

 For its second tour, VMF-122's flight echelon embarked upon the escort carrier USS Hollandia in July 1944 while the ground echelon steamed out on the USS Tryon.
 Beginning in October 1944 the echelons were reunited and began operating from an airstrip on Peleliu.
 At times they provided close air support for Marines during the Battle of Peleliu at distances of just over 1000 yards from where they took off.
 The squadrons ability to provide napalm and rockets, both new weapons systems, greatly aided in the destruction of the last Japanese strongholds on the island.
 For the remainder of the war they remained on the island conducting combat operations until August 1945.

 Following the surrender of Japan, VMF-122 returned home to Marine Corps Auxiliary Air Station Oak Grove, North Carolina in January 1946.
 They remained there for less than two years before being moved to MCAS Beaufort which was followed by another move to Marine Corps Air Station Cherry Point, North Carolina.